WSU-kduncan/cicd-3120-nhoskins328/README.md

 ### Part 1.
 Dockerize it
 #### How to Install Docker
 First you want to use sudo apt-get update
-Then you'll want to use sudo apt-get install docker
-To verify run the command sudo docker run hello-world
+Then you'll want to use sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin To verify run the command sudo docker run hello-world
 #### How to setup a Dockerfile
 Once Docker is all set up you can begin to use images such as httpd